alexling540/acc-bot/docs/contribute.md

 # Contributing

 Before contributing, make sure you read the README.md in the main repository to set up your environment properly.
-As a reminder you will need Node.js (minimum version 12), a Node package manager (Yarn is preferred, but npm is ok), an a Google account at minimum.
+As a reminder you will need Node.js (minimum version 12), a Node package manager (Yarn is preferred), and a Google account at minimum.
 If deploying to Heroku, you will also need a Heroku account and optionally, the Heroku CLI.

 ## Project Structure